Spring means that allergy season is here, which can be a big problem for pet lovers.

 Imagine an empty glass that represents NO allergens and no reaction.
-As you add things like pollen and dust to the container, the glass fills up.
-Once it reaches the “sneezing threshold”, it reacts with allergy symptoms.
+The glass fills up as you add things like pollen and dust to the container.
+Once it reaches the “sneezing threshold,” it reacts with allergy symptoms.

-However, they all have a different threshold, with some people able to tolerate an amount of exposure while others are more sensitive.
+However, they all have a different threshold; some people can tolerate an amount of exposure while others are more sensitive.

-But if you can reduce the amount of allergens in your personal crystal, that can reduce the level to a tolerable level so that it reacts less (or does not) to your pet.
-Maybe you react to the puppy’s dandruff, grass pollen and dust mites and the three combined fill your allergy.
+But if you can reduce the number of allergens in your crystal, that can reduce the level to a tolerable level so that it reacts less (or does not) to your pet.
+Maybe you respond to the puppy’s dandruff, grass pollen, dust mites and the three combined fill your allergy.

 Tips to reduce allergies to cats

-Your own doctor can guide you better about the concerns of human health.
-Just be sure to convince the doctor of your commitment to keep your pet.
+Your doctor can guide you better about the concerns of human health.
+Just be sure to convince the doctor of your commitment to keeping your pet.

-There are steps that pet owners can take to feel better, without having to give up their cat or special dog.
+There are steps that pet owners can take to feel better without giving up their cat or special dog.

-Bathe your cat can help: wash the pet weekly in pure water drastically reduces allergic reactions when rinsing dandruff, use a wet wipe and clean them, as they tend to resist submerging.
+Bathe your cat can help: wash the pet weekly in pure water; it drastically reduces allergic reactions when rinsing dandruff, use a wet wipe and clean them, as they tend to resist submerging.

-Brush and / or comb your cat: thoroughly! to get rid of the hair that would otherwise be spilled in the house.
+Brush and comb your cat: thoroughly! to eliminate the hair that would otherwise be spilled in the house.
 Have a non-allergic family member take charge of this duty.
 I love the Furminator grooming tool.

-Extract 90 percent or more of loose skins, and with a German shepherd, I know it by dispossession!
+Extract 90 percent or more of loose skins, and I know it by dispossession with a German shepherd!
 It works on the cat, too.
 Different sizes are available at pet stores.

-Wear a mask to avoid breathing dust or dandruff stirred by vacuum.
+Wear a mask to avoid breathing dust or dandruff stirred by a vacuum.

-People may react more to dusty trash or animal litter than to cat or gerbil.
-This is a great excuse for one of the children to take care of cleaning the bathroom, so that allergic people avoid exposure.
+People may react more to dusty trash or animal litter than cats or gerbils.
+This is an excellent excuse for one of the children to take care of cleaning the bathroom so that allergic people avoid exposure.

-HEPA air filters: added to central heating and air conditioning used at least four hours a day can help eliminate allergens from the air.
-Air filters with an electrostatic filter also remove particles the size of animal allergens from the air.
+HEPA air filters: added to central heating and air conditioning, used at least four hours a day can help eliminate allergens from the air.
+Air filters with an electrostatic filter also remove particles the size of animal allergens from the perspective.

-Salt lamps: can be useful to reduce allergy symptoms.
-The idea is that the bulb heats the salt so that the negative ions are released into the air.
-Negative ions strike particulate matter, such as dust and other substances suspended in the air, so that only clean air is at the level of the nose.
+Salt lamps: can help reduce allergy symptoms.
+The idea is that the bulb heats the salt to release the negative ions into the air.
+Negative ions strike particulate matter, such as dust and other substances suspended in the air, so that only clean air is at the nose level.

-Potential benefits include a positive impact on allergy symptoms and reduction of snoring.
+Potential benefits include a positive impact on allergy symptoms and a reduction of snoring.